WKNR: Recent years

 Tony Grossi was suspended by the station on February 25.
 2020, after derisively calling Browns quarterback Baker Mayfield "a f----- midget" when his microphone was erroneously left on during a commercial break that was only accessible to online streamers.
 It was not the first incident regarding WKNR and Mayfield, as Aaron Goldhammer promised to eat horse manure on-air if the Browns drafted Mayfield in 2018; social media criticism pressured Goldhammer into agreeing to do so.
 Grossi's reinstatement and apology on March 10 came one day before the suspension of the 2019–20 NBA season and onset of the COVID-19 pandemic in the United States, forcing all but two station personnel to work from home.
-WWGK temporarily switched on April 22, 2020, to a relay of Sirius XM's "Doctor Radio" channel and related COVID-19 information programming following a similar move by Good Karma's WAUK in Milwaukee.
+WWGK temporarily switched on April 22, 2020, to a relay of SiriusXM's "Doctor Radio" channel and related COVID-19 information programming following a similar move by Good Karma's WAUK in Milwaukee.
 WKNR kept the sports format largely intact by maintaining focus on Browns-related topics and the NFL draft, although Ohio Governor Mike DeWine became a regular guest.
 Ultimately, no layoffs or furloughs occurred at any of the stations in the entire Good Karma chain as a result of the pandemic.

 In the wake of mass unrest over the murder of George Floyd, WKNR collaborated with 21 radio stations owned by iHeartMedia, Entercom, Radio One and Salem to simulcast a town hall meeting regarding race relations on June 17, 2020, hosted by Romona Robinson.
 The station publicly announced a "stick to sports" commitment on October 28, 2020, eschewing politics entirely as means of escapism for listeners; in a taped promo, Rizzo said, "frankly, I'm relieved".
 Director of content Matt Fishman, who joined the station in January after prior work with KCSP and Sirius XM, stated that the move was not driven by any particular incident or issue, but after gauging listener feedback when controversial subjects were brought up.
 Fishman praised both Je'Rod Cherry and Emmett Golden for providing needed perspective during the June 2020 protests that connected to people of all backgrounds, while Golden's work helped earn him a role in co-owned WGKB/Milwaukee's relaunch with an African American-focused talk format.